We support young people with Type 1 Diabetes in Southeast Asia.

 We believe that no matter where you are from or how much money you have, every person has the basic right to life.
-Not having access to insulin or blood testing equipment is a violation of this, and that is why we are saving and transforming the lives of young people with Type 1 Diabetes in Southeast Asia.
+Not having access to insulin or blood testing equipment is a violation of this fundamental human right, and that is why we strive to save and transform the lives of young people with this chronic condition.

 About Type 1 Diabetes:

 - Type 1 Diabetes is currently an incurable, life-long condition.

 - Someone with Type 1 Diabetes must be able to manage their blood sugar levels artificially in order to survive.

 - If they do not receive medication, Type 1 Diabetes leads to serious and eventually terminal medical complications.
 They included blindness, kidney failure, nerve damage and heart and blood vessel disease.

 Our story: deciding to address Type 1 Diabetes in Southeast Asia.

 In July 2015, Charles Toomey turned to a doctor in a hospital in Myanmar and asked him how many patients he knew with Type 1 Diabetes.